Rangi Mātāmua: Science communication

 Mātāmua regularly posts videos and podcasts on Māori astronomy in both English and Te Reo Māori, and has a large social media following: his Living by the Stars Facebook posts have over 20,000 followers, and his web series accumulated over one million views in four months.
 In 2019 he gave 21 presentations to a total audience of over 10,000 in New Zealand and Australia.

+Honours and awards

 On 30 June 2020 Mātāmua was awarded the 2019 Prime Minister's Science Communication Prize for his work writing and speaking about Māori astronomy and Matariki.
 He is the first Māori scientist to be awarded the prize.
 He also won the 2020 Callaghan Medal for his work engaging the public at the boundary between science and traditional Māori knowledge.
 In March 2021, Mātāmua was awarded Fellowship of the Royal Society Te Apārangi, in recognition that his work "has revolutionised understandings of Māori astronomy, and in particular Matariki".